Danomiterock/Save-My-HaHa/README.md

 ```
 GIVEN a Gif and Joke generator
-WHEN I gets on site, I can select a category from buttons
+WHEN I get on the site, I can select a category from buttons
 THEN a joke and gif from that category are presented,
 WHEN the joke and gif are presented
 THEN I can select my favorites